-Italian Idiom: Hai voluto la bicicletta?
+Italian Proverb: Hai voluto la bicicletta?
 E ora pedala!
 (You’ve made your bed, now lie in it!)

 In English, you’ve probably heard the expression “You’ve made your bed, now lie in it!”
 We use it whenever we want to tell someone, who is complaining, that they must accept or take responsibility for the unpleasant or unwanted results of something they have done.

-In Italian, there is an idiomatic expression that means exactly the same thing, but with a focus on bicycles rather than beds!
+In Italian, there is a proverb that means exactly the same thing, but with a focus on bicycles rather than beds!

 Hai voluto la bicicletta?
 E ora pedala!